Pear Tree School ACADEMICS & EXTRACURRICULARS

 Subject Offered Biology Chemistry Ecology Geology Meteorology Physics Physiology Zoology Literature

-Literature approach at Pear Tree School: Social Justice
+Literature approach at Pear Tree School: Equal Balance

-Pear Tree School has a Social Justice approach to Literature (as opposed to Traditional, Equal Balance approach).
+Pear Tree School has an Equal Balance approach to Literature (as opposed to Traditional, Social Justice approach).

 Program covers: